ming-li-314/biosignal-activity/README.md

 # Biosignal-Activity
-Human activity recognition using various biosignals
+Human activity recognition from various biosignals using machine learning models.

 This is the final course project for the data science boot camp (Spring 2024 cohort) from Erdos Institute (https://www.erdosinstitute.org/).
 The goal is to use machine learning models to recognize human activities from a collection of various time series biosignals (like ECG, EDA, ACC, etc).